d4ckard/txt-templ/Notes/spec.md

 Meta constants are constants whose identifiers are pre-defined to translate to some dynamic value which depends on the context of the compilation.
-For example, the meta constant `$now` will be translated into the time of compilation.
+For example, the meta constant `$Day` will be translated into the name of the current day in the week.